It used to be we'd walk into a room and flip on the light switch, maybe slide the dimmer up or down a bit to change the brightness.

 So in addition to “Cooking” and “Romance” zones, you might have buttons for:

-If walking over to a wall panel is too much effort at the end of a long day, you can call up an app on your smart phone or tablet and control zones that way, all while curled up on the couch.
+If walking over to a wall panel is too much effort at the end of a long day, you can call up an app on your smartphone or tablet and control zones while curled up on the couch.
 If your app is voice-activated, you won't even have to swipe a finger.

 Easing the Fear of Lighting Technology

-Do your eyes glaze over at the thought of yet another layer of hi-tech added to your everyday life?
+Do your eyes glaze over at the thought of yet another layer of high tech added to your everyday life?
 Fear not: In the hands of a pro, zone lighting systems are relatively easy to install.
-Home automation companies and lighting contractors can retrofit your house with a single-zone system in half a day for as little as $1,500, and a whole-house system for under $5,000.
+Home automation companies and lighting contractors can retrofit your house with a single-zone system in half a day or, with more time, install a whole-house system.

 You'll get an easy-to-understand central control unit that "talks" with new switches, light fixtures, and bulbs that are specially made to receive wireless signals.
 You decide on your zones and, once everything's set up, have the light throughout your house change intensity and color on command.